Guthrie Fund

 - Afiq Slim

-– Toronto Fellow - Michael Hopkins
+– Toronto Fellowship - Michael Hopkins

-– Pakistan Fellow - Anas Gomati
+– Pakistan Fellowship - Anas Gomati

 – Vancouver Fellowship